vijayh1907/express-seed-es6/README.md

 # express-seed-es6

 This is my opinionated starter for an express web app.
-It uses Babel as a transpiler.
+In order to leverage the latest version of JS(ES6) It uses Babel as a transpiler.

 ## Setup